Sport Sector Organisational Health

-The NSW Government supports State Sporting Organisations (SSOs) and State Sporting Organisations for people with Disability (SSODs) to remain healthy and viable to reflect the Government’s vision to enhance the lives of the people of NSW through a valued and vibrant sport and active recreation sector.
+The NSW Government supports State Sporting Organisations to remain healthy and viable to reflect the Government’s vision to enhance the lives of the people of NSW through a valued and vibrant sport and active recreation sector.

-Each year in NSW, State Sporting Organisations and State Sporting Organisations for people with Disability deliver sporting opportunities for 3.5 million participants throughout the state from grass roots to elite level sport.
+Each year in NSW, State Sporting Organisations deliver sporting opportunities for 3.5 million participants throughout the state from grass roots to elite level sport.

-Most SSOs and SSODs in NSW are membership-based and dependent on the invaluable contributions of volunteers.
-Apart from a small number of SSOs, most NSW sporting organisations are operated and governed by volunteers who also act as coaches, officials, administrators, media liaison and fund-raising champions.
+Most State Sporting Organisations in NSW are membership-based and dependent on the invaluable contributions of volunteers.
+Apart from a small number of State Sporting Organisations, most NSW sporting organisations are operated and governed by volunteers who also act as coaches, officials, administrators, media liaison and fund-raising champions.

-The Office of Sport supports these organisations and the peak body, Sport NSW, to remain healthy and viable to reflect the Office of Sport’s vision to enhance the lives of the people of NSW through a valued and vibrant sport and active recreation sector.
+The Office of Sport supports these organisations to remain healthy and viable to reflect the Office of Sport’s vision to enhance the lives of the people of NSW through a valued and vibrant sport and active recreation sector.

 State Sporting Organisation Health Survey

-The Office of Sport has developed the annual State Sporting Organisation Health Survey for recognised NSW SSOs and SSODs (PDF, 459.62 KB) to help identify the areas of organisational health most in need of support across the sport sector.
+The Office of Sport administers the annual State Sporting Organisation Health Survey for recognised NSW SSOs and SSODs (PDF, 104.13 KB) to help identify the areas of organisational health most in need of support across the sport sector.

 The Office of Sport aims to support the sport sector by ensuring assistant is provided in a way that is most beneficial to the sector and maximises impact.